Expanded museum gives boost to Tel Aviv art scene

 But perhaps as much a pull as the artwork is the building itself.

-Individual, rectangular galleries are leveled around an 87-foot-tall, spiraling atrium known as the "lightfall," where sunlight is reflected against angled walls from top to bottom.
+Individual, rectangular galleries are levelled around an 87-foot-tall, spiralling atrium known as the "lightfall," where sunlight is reflected against angled walls from top to bottom.
 Visitors can see through the atrium to other floors and halls.

-Israeli video artist Shah Marcus said the museum's addition brings tremendous exposure for him and his peers.
+Israeli video artist Shahar Marcus said the museum's addition brings tremendous exposure for him and his peers.

 A four-and-a-half minute video of him driving through his hometown of Petal Tikva, waving like a celebrity from a convertible to indifferent pedestrians, is on display in the new wing.